yyewolf/go-safe/README.md

 To use the backup tool properly, you must mount the `GS_BACKUP_DIR` and the encryption key of your liking.

 The encryption key must be user-readable only. (`chmod 0400 key`)

+## ECIES

+To generate a compatible ECIES keypair, you can use the ecies-keygen utility provided in the different releases.

+To use it, simply run `./ecies-keygen`.